How House Pool Total Value Locked (TVL) is Calculated

 This is to ensure the oracle sets a fair value of trade entry, so the returns can be accurately calculated within the context of the entire market.
 A note of the EV value is stored in the contract on deposit which will be relevant for withdrawals as a baseline value.

 The equation demonstrates how the pool keeps track of the total payout for LPs.
 In order for the pool to be open-ended, we need to ensure LPs can deposit and withdraw accurately.
-The contract is able to calculate the liquidity in the pool, the pending stakes (Ps) and the pending commission (Pc) but we need an oracle to report the expected value EV of all LunaFi bets.
+The contract is able to calculate the liquidity in the pool + the pending stakes (Ps) but we need an oracle to report the expected value EV of all LunaFi bets.
 This is because the expected value of sports matches are reported in real-time and the odds are constantly changing.

-The simplest calculation of probability is the coin toss.
-Assuming the coin and the toss are fair, each outcome (heads or tails) has an equal 50/50 probability - therefore the odds offered on a fair market would be 2-0.
+he simplest calculation of probability is the coin toss.
+Assuming the coin and the toss are fair, each outcome (heads or tails) has an equal 50/50 probability - therefore the odds offered on a fair market would be 2.0.

 This would result in an EV of 0 for either Heads or Tails - because the probability of the two outcomes is the same, meaning if you tossed a coin infinitely it would theoretically end up even.
 EV data regarding the toss is received via an impartial observer that all parties trust, described as an oracle.